estcarisimo/netcores-mcp/README.md

 ```

 This command will:
+- ✅ Automatically locate your NetCores MCP installation
+- ✅ Verify the installation is working correctly
 - ✅ Detect your operating system (macOS/Windows/Linux)
 - ✅ Find your Claude Desktop configuration file
-- ✅ Add NetCores MCP to the configuration
-- ✅ Test the connection to the API server
-- ✅ Validate the complete setup
+- ✅ Configure Claude Desktop with the correct absolute path
+- ✅ Show you exactly where everything was installed

 ### Manual Configuration